Wheal Martyn Trust - Trustees

 WHEAL MARTYN ENTERPRISES LTD

 Wheal Martyn Enterprise Ltd. (company number 02599839) is the Charity’s wholly owned trading subsidiary which operates the café, gift shop and conference facilities, with profits made being gift aided to the charity.
-Jacqui Edwards is a Non-Executive Director and chairs the subsidiary.
-She is joined by the following Non-Executive Directors:
+John Wood is a Non-Executive Director and chairs the subsidiary.
+He is joined by Chris Varcoe and the following Non-Executive Directors:

 Evelyn Stacey – Non executive Director